kanishka-linux/kawaii-player/README.md

 Remote Control can be activated by selecting **'More->Turn On Remote Control'**, (or user can directly add **'REMOTE_CONTROL=True'** field in the file **'~/.config/kawaii-player/other_options.txt'**).
 Then user needs to start the media server and access the web interface as per instructions written in [Media Server](#media-server) section.
 Once user will open the web interface, they can see new button labeled **'Remote Off'**.
 Clicking the button, will enable remote control mode.
 After enabling remote control mode, the buttons in web interface will be utilized for remote controlling current playing instance of kawaii-player.

+(For best experience, use latest version of mpv.
+Some commands pertaining to volume control won't work on old version.)

 ## YouTube Support